-Notwithstanding the powers of and requirements set-out by the supervisory authority pursuant Article 41 GDPR, the Monitoring Body shall assess whether a Cloud Service, that have been declared adherent to the Code, is compliant with the requirements of the Code.
+Notwithstanding the powers of and requirements set-out by the supervisory authority pursuant Article 41 GDPR, the Monitoring Body shall assess whether a Cloud Service, that have been declared adherent to the Code, is compliant with the requirements of the Code - especially as laid down in the Controls Catalogue.

-Unless otherwise provided by the Code, the Monitoring Body assessment process shall be based on an evidence-based conformity assessment, based on interviews and document reviews.
+Unless otherwise provided by the Code, the Monitoring Body assessment process shall be based on an evidence-based conformity assessment, based on interviews and document reviews; pro-actively performed by the Monitoring Body.